Marinara Sauce is an easy-to-make tomato sauce that is perfect to top your favorite pasta or to use in recipes calling for jarred pasta sauce.

 A simple base of canned tomatoes with onions and garlic is all you need.
 Add in a sprinkle of fresh herbs and simmer for 30 minutes!

 Make it in large batches and freeze it for a great homemade sauce anytime!

 Ingredients in Marinara Sauce

-Tomatoes: For the best Marinara Sauce, I recommend using canned crushed and whole tomatoes.
-Whole tomatoes give the sauce a slightly thicker consistency compared to canned diced tomatoes.
-San Marzano tomatoes have the best flavor, but whole plum tomatoes (or any canned whole tomatoes) will work well.
+Tomatoes – For the best marinara sauce, use canned crushed and whole tomatoes.
+Whole tomatoes will create a slightly thicker consistency compared to canned diced tomatoes.
+San Marzano tomatoes have the best flavor, but any variety of canned whole tomatoes or plum tomatoes will work well.

 How to Make Marinara Sauce

 Marinara sauce is a flavorful and surprisingly easy dish to make in just 30 minutes!